-As described in section 4.F.8.b, indirect supervision refers to circumstances wherein the SD or SSSD and resident, although participating in a clinical practice together, are not on the clinic floor simultaneously and are not interactively, nor concurrently, managing cases.
-The SD or SSSD must be immediately available for consultation and direct supervision when needed by the resident.
+As described in section 4.D.8.b, indirect supervision refers to circumstances wherein the SD(s) or SSSD(s) and resident, although participating in a clinical practice together, are not on the clinic floor simultaneously, and are not concurrently managing cases.
+Indirect supervision does imply a level of interactive case management.
+The SD(s) or SSSD(s) must be immediately available for consultation and direct supervision when needed by the resident.